cockroachdb/docs/cockroachcloud/managing-cmek.md

 ### Step 3.
 Assess and resolve the situation

-Once you have resolved the security incident, re-authorize CMEK for your cluster to return to normal operations.
+Eventually, you'll resolve the security incident and re-authorize CMEK for your cluster to return to normal operations.

 ## Restore CMEK following a revocation event

-To restore CMEK after the incident has been resolved, reach out to your account team, or [create a support ticket](https://support.cockroachlabs.com/).
+To restore CMEK after the incident has been resolved, reach out to your account team, or [creating a support ticket](https://support.cockroachlabs.com/)